netobserv/flowlogs-pipeline/README.md

 Output fields that set `splitAB: true` (like in `Bytes`) are split into 2 fields `Bytes_AB` and `Bytes_BA` which aggregate values separately based on direction A->B and B->A respectively.
 When `splitAB` is absent, its default value is `false`.

+The boolean field `_IsFirst` exists only in records of type `newConnection`, `updateConnection` and `endConnection`.
+It is set to true only on the first record of the connection.
+The `_IsFirst` fields is useful in cases where `newConnection` records are not outputted (to reduce the number output records) and there is a need to count the total number of connections: simply counting `_IsFirst=true`

 ### Timebased TopK